-Abruptly, the air in her shelter became stifling.
-She stood up, letting the blanket fall.
-She opened the door with care, mindful of the old leather hinges, and stepped outside, naked, into the night.
+Abruptly, the air in the shelter became stifling.
+She stood, letting the blanket fall.
+Opening the door carefully, mindful of the aging leather hinges, Illiom stepped outside, naked, into the night.

-The darkness draped her in cool velvet softness.
+The darkness draped her in a cool velvet embrace.

-The stars shimmering in the clear sky offered the only source of light, enough to set the surrounding peaks aglow with a faint outline but nothing more.
-The valley beneath was drowned in an impenetrable pool of darkness.
-Illiom stared into it as if she could shed some light upon the intruder with her will alone.
+The stars shimmering in the clear sky offered the only source of light, enough to set the surrounding peaks aglow with a faint halo but nothing more.
+The valley below was drowned in an impenetrable black pool.
+Illiom stared into it as if she could shed some light upon this intruder with her will alone.

 “How do you know he is coming up here?
 That he is looking for me?” she asked without turning.